Captain-Levi-007/CTF_Writeups/Root-Me/CC_level6.md

 The uncompressed memory dump md5 hash is e3a902d4d44e0f7bd9cb29865e0a15de NB : This challenge require the clearance of the level 3.***

-- Lets Download the attachment . and unzip it
+- Lets Download the attachment. and unzip it

 ```
 tar -xvjf ch2.tbz2                                                                               py_venv